+To better understand where EV charging infrastructure is being deployed, the Station Locator team analyzed the growth of EVSE ports in urban, suburban, and rural areas across the United States.
 As shown in Figure 11, public EVSE ports are predominantly located in suburban census tracts, followed by urban and rural tracts.
-DC fast EVSE ports showed the largest growth across all density categories compared with Level 2, while Level 1 showed a significant decrease overall.
-DC fast EVSE ports grew by the largest percentage in rural areas (8.0%), followed by suburban and urban areas (5.5% and 4.9%, respectively).
+DC fast EVSE ports showed the largest growth across all density categories compared with Level 2, while Level 1 showed a slight decrease in rural and suburban areas.
+There was a stark increase in urban Level 1 ports of 42.5%, however this was a relatively small increase of a couple hundred ports overall.
+DC fast EVSE ports grew by the largest percentage in rural areas (9.8%), followed by suburban and urban areas (9.6% and 7.7%, respectively).